Diablo Editorial Team

 Clay has lived in Contra Costa County since Orinda had more ranches than Range Rovers, and what excitement there was in Walnut Creek was cruisin’ the Main.
 Fine dining?
 Pizza at Pinky’s and Freddie’s, and breakfast at Millie’s – plus the occasional dinner at the Casa O and good old-fashioned American Mexican food at El Charro.

 Now, however, Clay gets to experience the best in modern California cuisine as the Diablo Dish columnist, and as he’s been to too many restaurants over the years, it’s a perfect fit.
-Susan Safipour is quick to point out writing Diablo Dish is the best job in the East Bay, and he’s ready to dig in, figuratively and literally, to the task at hand.
+But he’s always ready to dig in, figuratively and literally, to the task at hand.